Writer at desk

 Assessments for Technical Writers

 With technical writing, written comprehension and expression are of the utmost importance, as is the ability to learn, process and apply new information.
 Employers can assess these abilities with the Criteria Cognitive Aptitude Test (CCAT), a short cognitive aptitude test that measures an individual's reasoning and critical thinking abilities, verbal and math skills, and learning ability, all traits linked to job success.
-Companies may also wish to make sure that technical writers are fluent with Microsoft Word or other applicable word-processing programs by administering tests, such as the Microsoft Word test, to assess knowledge in this area.
+Additionally, to ensure that technical writers possess the personality traits conducive to the role, companies may administer the Employee Personality Profile (EPP), which evaluates a range of personality traits that can impact job performance and fit within the workplace.

 If you're an employer interested in previewing these tests, start a 14-day free trial or book a consultation to learn more.